Hecke orbits and the Mordell-Lang conjecture in distinguished categories: Introduction

 We now give an overview of the content of this article.

-In Section \ref{sec:sigmaorbits}, we introduce the notion of $\Sigma$-orbits and prove several basic facts about them.
+After recalling some preliminaries in Section \ref{sec:preliminaries}, we introduce in Section \ref{sec:sigmaorbits} the notion of $\Sigma$-orbits and prove several basic facts about them.
 In Section \ref{sec:exi}, we first describe $\Sigma$-orbits in the semiabelian case and see that they are finite rank subgroups.
 We then consider the setting of connected pure Shimura varieties and relate the concept of $\Sigma$-orbits with some definitions of (generalized) Hecke orbits appearing in the literature.

-Section \ref{sec:sigmaspecial} is devoted to $\Sigma$-special subvarieties, which are weakly special subvarieties coming from a point of a $\Sigma$-orbit: after their definition, we prove a very useful characterization (Lemma \ref{lem:sigmaspecialchar}) as well as several important facts.
-We moreover define $\Sigma$-point-special subvarieties (weakly special subvarieties containing a point of the $\Sigma$-orbit) and show that they are $\Sigma$-special in most examples.
-In Section \ref{sec:exii}, we consider the converse problem: we see that $\Sigma$-special subvarieties are $\Sigma$-point-special for almost-split semiabelian varieties and connected pure Shimura varieties, but not in the general setting of semiabelian varieties.
+Section \ref{sec:sigmaspecial} is devoted to $\Sigma$-special subvarieties, which are weakly special subvarieties coming from a point of a $\Sigma$-orbit $\Sigma$: after their definition, we prove a very useful characterization (Lemma \ref{lem:sigmaspecialchar}) as well as several important facts.
+We moreover define $\Sigma_Z$-point-special subvarieties of a distinguished variety $Z$ (weakly special subvarieties containing a point of $\Sigma$) and show that they are $\Sigma$-special in most examples.
+In Section \ref{sec:exii}, we consider the converse problem: we show that $\Sigma$-special subvarieties are $\Sigma_Z$-point-special for almost-split semiabelian varieties and connected pure Shimura varieties, but not in the general setting of semiabelian varieties.

-Section \ref{sec:ml} starts with the statements of the two above mentioned formulations of the Mordell-Lang statement, a weaker one and an apparently stronger one.
-We then see that they follow from the Zilber-Pink statement (as defined in Definition 10.1 of \cite{BD2}) and state and prove our main result, Theorem \ref{thm:AD1}.
-This implies that, in most cases, our weak Mordell-Lang statement implies the strong one.
+Section \ref{sec:ml} starts with the statements of the two above mentioned formulations of the Mordell-Lang statement, one of them implying the other one.
+We then show that they follow from the Zilber-Pink statement (as defined in Definition 10.1 of \cite{BD2}) and state and prove our main result, Theorem \ref{thm:AD1}.

-Finally, in Section \ref{sec:applications}, we see that the usual Mordell-Lang conjecture for semiabelian varieties (McQuillan's Theorem \cite{McQ}) is equivalent to our formulations, we recover Theorem 1.8 of \cite{Aslanyan}, and we deduce an unconditional result (Corollary \ref{cor:maincor}) for subvarieties of fibered powers of the Legendre elliptic scheme from our Theorem \ref{thm:AD1} and results of Gao as well as of the second author \cite{G17,Dill20,Dill21}.
+Finally, in Section \ref{sec:applications}, we show that the usual Mordell-Lang conjecture for semiabelian varieties (McQuillan's Theorem \cite{McQ}) is equivalent to our formulations, we recover Theorem 1.8 of \cite{Aslanyan}, and we deduce an unconditional result (Corollary \ref{cor:shimura}) for connected pure Shimura varieties of abelian type from our Theorem \ref{thm:AD1} together with a recent result of Richard and Yafaev \cite{Richard_Yafaev_24b}.
+We also deduce an unconditional result (Corollary \ref{cor:maincor}) for subvarieties of fibered powers of the Legendre elliptic scheme from our Theorem \ref{thm:AD1} and results of Gao as well as of the second-named author \cite{G17,Dill20,Dill21}.